 pickled for you.You want to see the source code for this node?
 Click the following button and we’ll use our super-powers to find it for you.

-To use this node in KNIME, install the extension KNIME Python Integration (Labs) from the below update site following our NodePit Product and Node Installation Guide:
+To use this node in KNIME, install the extension KNIME Python Integration from the below update site following our NodePit Product and Node Installation Guide:

 A zipped version of the software site can be downloaded here.

-Do you have feedback, questions, comments about NodePit, want to support this platform, or want your own nodes or workflows listed here as well?
+Try NodePit Runner!Do you have feedback, questions, comments about NodePit, want to support this platform, or want your own nodes or workflows listed here as well?
 Do you think, the search results could be improved or something is missing?
 Then please get in touch!
-Alternatively, you can send us an email to mail@nodepit.com, follow @NodePit on Twitter, or chat on Gitter!
+Alternatively, you can send us an email to mail@nodepit.com.

 Please note that this is only about NodePit.
 We do not provide general support for KNIME — please use the KNIME forums instead.